You invest time and money in social media marketing. This investment should yield measurable results.

 14. Sales Revenue

-Sales revenue from social media is the total amount of revenue that can be attributed to your social media marketing efforts.
+Sales revenue from social media is the total amount you earn that can be traced back to your social media efforts.
+You can track this by using special codes in URLs or using analytics tools that follow users from social clicks to completed purchases.

 Why Sales Revenue Is Important

-Tracking social media sales revenue shows the financial impact your social media efforts are having.
-And helps justify the time and resources spent on social media marketing.
+Tracking revenue proves the financial impact of your social media campaigns.
+It justifies the time and resources spent.

 Social Media KPIs Focused on Customer Satisfaction